 The reviewer makes findings of fact, also known as “definitive findings”.
 It is open to the reviewer to change none, some or all of the draft findings.
 Where the reviewer’s findings vary from the draft finding, the reviewer is obliged to state the basis for the variation, including their evidence and analysis on which the finding relies.

 Where a draft finding of “not sustained” is changed to “sustained”, the respondent must be given a further right of reply in relation to the newly sustained finding and the overall process needs to cease until the respondent’s reply has been received or the right has been forfeited.

-For diocesan investigations not deemed “reportable conduct” (Part 3A Ombudsman Act) there are only two findings available to the investigator, “sustained” or “not sustained”.
+For diocesan investigations not deemed “reportable conduct” (Children’s Guardian Act 2019 Part 4) there are only two findings available to the investigator, “sustained” or “not sustained”.
 If there are no sustained findings, the only outstanding step to be completed is the complainant and alleged victim being advised of the completion of the investigation and the findings (in general terms).
 Also, any child witnesses or diocesan workers who were interviewed will be advised that the investigation has been completed; they do not receive any advice as to findings or outcomes.

 Reportable conduct allegations have a more complex findings structure:

 Not sustained —insufficient evidence — some evidence of weight, however there is insufficient evidence available to reasonably establish the alleged conduct did occur